 Today, a variety and of illnesses, behaviors and health states are linked to epigenetic mechanisms including most types of cancer, cognitive dysfunction and cardiovascular illnesses.
 One of the emerging and most innovative strategies in this field of research is the analysis of chromatin profiles on a single cells level.
 For the first time, researchers can appreciate the cellular heterogeneity within tissues which opens new avenues for understanding differentiation processes and cell fate decisions.
 Leading experts in epigenetics and systems medicine will train students with computational, biological and medical background in latest technological developments, experimental design and special computational challenges in the field of single cell epigenetics research.

-The International Summer School “Epigenetics in single cells – mechanisms and applications” will be organised by the at the Max Delbrück Centre for Molecular Medicine (BIMSB) and the (LMS) in London.
+The International Summer School “Epigenetics in single cells – mechanisms and applications” will be organised by the Berlin Institute for Medical Systems Biology at the Max Delbrück Centre for Molecular Medicine (BIMSB) and the MRC London Institute of Medical Sciences (LMS) in London.
 Students from both computational and experimental disciplines will be introduced to the emerging field of single cell biology, focusing on projects in genomics technologies and their application in clinical sciences.

 The interdisciplinary course will consist of alternating lectures, practical training, presentations, hands-on experimentation, computational training and scientific discussions, which will allow students to reflect and work on their own research, so as to support an effective integration of Systems Medicine approaches into their scientific activities.